 By MJ Deery, Creative Director, Story, Matter Unlimited

 Welcome aboard the reproductive wayback machine no one asked for.
 Well most of us didn’t.
 A new Washington Post-ABC poll shows that Americans by a margin of 2-to-1 say Roe v Wade should be upheld.
 And yet, nearly half the states are poised to strike it down, forcing women and girls to carry unwanted pregnancies to term.
-If the Supreme Court overturns the nearly 50-year-old precedent, women in the affected states face severe risks, most notably Black women, who are three times likelier to die from pregnancy-related causes than white women.
+If the Supreme Court overturns the nearly 50-year-old precedent, women in the affected states face severe risks, most notably Black women, who are three times likelier to die from pregnancy-related causes than white women according to this CDC report.
 It seems that rather than solve the grave health inequities plaguing our country, we’ll double down, determined to keep the most disadvantaged Americans at the bottom of our social structure.

 It is a dark time in Dr. Martin Luther King’s “arc of the moral universe,” but for brand leaders unafraid to take a stand, it’s an opportunity to create significant impact.
 This is your moment to decide who you want to be for your employees, your consumers, and the people of this country with the most to lose.
 How to make your move?
 Here’s a two-step process for compassionate brand action in a post-Roe America.

 STEP ONE: START FROM WITHIN